7 things to include in the brief to your copyeditor or proofreader

 3. Type of document

 Editing in PDF can be trickier as there is less opportunity for more significant editing.
-However, it is perfect if you are ready to print or publish and want to do a final run-through for typos or to check layout.
+However, it is ideal if you are ready to print or publish and want to do a final run-through for typos or to check layout.

 4. Style guide

-5. Tables, figures and references
+5. Tables, figures, and references

-6. Who is the document for?
+6. Who is the audience?

 7. Your deadline